 You’ll know you’ve found fatwood when the pungent aroma of turpentine overwhelms your senses.

-While the rotten wood around the center has an earthy smell, the fatwood in the heart of the tree is imbued with resins, known as monoterpenes.
-One of these is pinene and is responsible for the pine’s piney smell, while the other, limonene, releases a citrusy odor.
+While the rotten wood around the center has an earthy smell, the fatwood in the heart of the tree is imbued with resins known as monoterpenes.
+One is pinene, responsible for the pine’s piney smell, while the other, limonene, releases a citrusy odor.

 Old, dry trees are the best source of fatwood because the resin has had more time to respond to gravity and accumulate in the base.

-Weather conditions and elevation also have a significant impact on the amount of fatwood you’re likely to find in a pine tree stump.
+Weather conditions and elevation also significantly impact the amount of fatwood you’re likely to find in a pine tree stump.

 In some instances, you may find the smaller branches of a fallen tree contain enough fatwood to get a fire started or as a solution to the problem of how to make a torch in the woods.

 Your best bet, however, is to keep searching until you find an old, dry stump standing alone.
-If the rest of the tree has already rotted, chances are, the remaining stump contains a high concentration of fatwood which has preserved it against the elements.
+If the rest of the tree has already rotted, the remaining stump might contain a high concentration of fatwood, which has preserved it against the elements.

 Once you’ve identified a potential source of fatwood, it’s time to start harvesting.